bazelbuild/bazel-blog/_posts/2019-06-27-list-strategy.md

 ```

-## How it is after bazel 0.27
+## After Bazel 0.27
-- Bazel now *auto-detects* the execution strategy, if no strategy flag provided.
+- Bazel now *auto-detects* the execution strategy, if no strategy flag is provided.
 If none of the strategy flags was used, bazel will generate a default list of strategies `remote,worker,sandboxed,local` and, for every action it wants to execute, will pick up the first strategy that can execute it.

-- The user can pass comma-separated lists of strategies to the above mentioned flags: `--spawn_strategy=remote,worker,linux-sandbox`.
+- The user can pass a comma-separated list of strategies to the above mentioned flags: `--spawn_strategy=remote,worker,linux-sandbox`.
 Each strategy now knows whether it can execute a given action.
-For any action that it wants to execute, Bazel just picks the first strategy from the given list that claims to be able to execute the action.
+For any action that it wants to execute, Bazel just picks the first strategy from the given list that can execute the action.

-- If action cannot be executed with any of the given strategies, build will fail.
+- If an action cannot be executed with any of the given strategies, the build will fail.
-If any of the strategy flags is provided, then bazel will use ONLY those strategies that are listed there.
+If any of the strategy flags is provided, then Bazel will use ONLY those strategies that are listed there.
-Which means that `--spawn_strategy=remote` will NOT fallback to a `sandboxed` strategy or to any other strategy in case remote action failed or not possible at all.
+Which means that `--spawn_strategy=remote` will NOT fallback to a `sandboxed` strategy or to any other strategy in case remote action failed or is not possible at all.
-Moreover, `--remote_local_fallback_strategy=local` is now deprecated and even if it was provided, bazel will ignore it and build would still fail.
+Moreover, `--remote_local_fallback_strategy=local` is now deprecated and made no-op.

 ### Why is it better?
 - Now you can control your execution strategy and have your build fail if any non-sandboxable or non-remotable action sneaks in!